ConvertKit/convertkit-wordpress/README.md

 If you're a developer and would like to run this plugin locally:

 1. Make sure you have a local web server running PHP.
-This can be the built-in server that comes with Macs, a Docker setup, [MAMP](https://mamp.info), or [Local by Flywheel](https://local.getflywheel.com/).
+This can be the built-in server that comes with Macs, a Docker setup, [MAMP](https://mamp.info), or [Local by Flywheel](https://local.getflywheel.com/) or [DevKinsta] (https://kinsta.com/devkinsta/).
 2. [Download](https://wordpress.org/download/) and [setup](https://codex.wordpress.org/Installing_WordPress#Famous_5-Minute_Installation) WordPress.
 3. Download a [zip release](https://github.com/ConvertKit/ConvertKit-WordPress/releases) of this repo, or clone it to the `/wp-contents/plugins/` folder of your local WordPress install.
 4. Run `composer install` in the ConvertKit plugin directory.